Go I/O Closer, Seeker, WriterTo, and ReaderFrom

 This streamlines the whole process.

-If you want to make data transfer more efficient or have a custom way of doing it, you should implement these interfaces, as they will take priority over the usual Read()
+If you want to make data transfer more efficient or customize it a bit, consider implementing these interfaces.
+They’ll take priority over the usual Read() and Write() calls, which means they give you a bit more control and potentially better performance.

 WriterTo